Online Debugging software for business

 2017.
 AWS launched browser-based IDE for cloud developers

-Amazon Web Services launched a new browser-based IDE, AWS Cloud9.
-It isn’t all that different from similar IDEs and editors like Sublime Text, but as AWS stressed during today’s keynote, it allows for collaborative editing and it’s also deeply integrated into the AWS ecosystem.
-The tool comes with built-in support for languages like JavaScript, Python, PHP and others.
-Cloud9 also includes pre-installed debugging tools.
-AWS argues that this is the first “cloud native” IDE, though I’m sure some of its competitors will take issue with this description.
-Either way, though, Cloud9 is deeply integrated with AWS and developers can create cloud environments and start new instances right from the tool.
+Amazon Web Services has introduced a new browser-based Integrated Development Environment (IDE) called AWS Cloud9.
+While it shares similarities with other IDEs and editors like Sublime Text, AWS emphasizes its collaborative editing capabilities and deep integration into the AWS ecosystem.
+The IDE includes built-in support for various programming languages such as JavaScript, Python, PHP, and more.
+Cloud9 also provides pre-installed debugging tools.
+AWS positions this as the first "cloud native" IDE, although competitors may contest this claim.
+Regardless, Cloud9 offers seamless integration with AWS, enabling developers to create cloud environments and launch new instances directly from the tool.

 2010.
 Sharepoint 2010: Clouds Can Wait